A serene walk around The British cemetery of Corfu town. Victorian graves and fallen heroes.

 All in all, it was a memorable and exciting visit, and if you’re in the area of Kalavryta, I highly recommend you check out this wonderful site.

 The nearby village of Planitero is the perfect place for lunch if you’re visiting the area.
-Planitero is a stunning little village with trout farms and rushing river waters.
-I did go there for lunch on the same day and will share all about it some other time.
+Planitero is a stunning little village with trout farms and rushing river waters inside a plane tree forest.
+I did go there for lunch on the same day and you can see photos and read all about it in this post.

 Here, I’d like to thank Perivassis Tourism & Τravel Services and our amazing tour guide, Katerina Liontaki, for another wonderful day spent under her wing, and also for her sending me some of her own photographs to post.